shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 * In `CryptoKit` how we can validate data without knowing the actual data?
 (HAMC)
 * In `CryptoKit`  How we can encrypt and decrypt data?
 * In `CryptoKit`  How we can validate data without knowing the key that has created the data?
-* How we can build a end to end encryption in `CryptoKit`?
+* How we can build an end to end encryption in `CryptoKit`?
 ## Git
 * In git logs how you can filter logs based on date? based on author? based on text in the commit message? based on the code that change contains a text?
 * What types of merges do we have and what's the differences between them?